00Lyun00/Charybdis-Nano-Buildlog/README.md

 # Charybdis-Nano-MW
-My rendition of the Charybdis Nano split keyboard
+This is my rendition of the Charybdis Nano split keyboard made by BastardKB.